UC-ITSC/OCAT-Intern-Template/README.md

 - Every [Issue](./docs/issues.md) should be code reviewed by another OCAT internship-peer
   - Making a Pull Request
-    - Create a Pull Request (PR) from your development branch (your current branch) into master (the main branch)
+    - Create a Pull Request (PR) from your development branch (your current branch) into main (the main branch)
       - [Creating a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
     - Reach out to one of your fellow OCAT interns and ask them nicely to review your code.
 Include a link to the Pull Request you'd like them to review
     - Take any suggestions with a grain of salt.
 Remember, this is YOUR application.
 Make any changes you agree with and then merge the Pull Request